malaguitte/mobx-react-tree-ui/README.md

 For instructions on how to run the project please check the section [More Instructions](#more-instructions)

-## TODO
-- Add screenshot to show Problem #3
-- Update the problem #3 section
-- Add a section to mention the unit tests added

 ## Problem 1

 ### BinTreeNode changes